hackclub/halo/README.md

 |💻 Sat | Day of the hackathon + dinner with inspiring women leaders|
 |🌴 Sun  | Departures + exploring LA |

+## 🧩 Workshops

+At Halo we took a different approach to workshops.
+We divided the event into 2 tracks- Game Dev and Web Dev.
+In the start of the morning the girls got to pick which track they wanted to do.
+The girls then spent the first three hours learning from our Hack Club volunteers' presentation on how to build either a video game or a website, then they spent the rest of the day customising their project and making it more complex.
+We introduced this to combat the problem of not all attendees being able to complete a project by the end of the day.
+By spending an entire day working on one project they are guaranteed to have learned the proper skills to building one particular technical product!

 ## 💵 The Budget

 Halo had a budget of $12,370 with an approximate breakdown of